 The fuel hazard scores are surface fuel hazard (FHSs, 0-4), near surface fuel hazard (FHSns, 0-4) and near surface height (Hns, cm).
-Fuel Hazard Scores were defined in the simulations either from spatial maps and calculation from fuel ages.
+Fuel Hazard Scores were generally defined in the simulations by estimating them from fuel ages.

-For calculation from fuel ages, Eq.
+For the calculation from fuel ages, Eq.
 (1) and Eq.
 (2) give exponential and hyperbolic relationships between the hazard score and the fuel age (Gould et al. 2011).
 These equations are assumed to be reasonable estimates up to a fuel age of approximately 25 years: